 In contrast with Australia, England and Wales have rejected calls to adopt a system of proportionate liability and have retained joint and several liability rules.
-Accordingly, all defendants that are responsible for a single, indivisible injury are potentially liable for 100% of the plaintiff's loss.
-In the defendant may however have recourse to a contribution claim against concurrent wrongdoers.
+73 Accordingly, all defendants that are responsible for a single, indivisible injury are potentially liable for 100% of the plaintiff's loss.
+74 The defendant may however have recourse to a contribution claim against concurrent wrongdoers.
 Similar to Australia, a plaintiff may have its award of damages reduced for contributory negligence in England and Wales.

-The proportionate liability debate in England and Wales
+The Proportionate Liability Debate in England and Wales

 To understand the position in England and Wales, it is helpful to consider the policy arguments that sparked the debate surrounding the introduction of a proportionate liability system and the reasons for its rejection.
-In England and Wales in the 1980s, professional groups such as engineers and auditors, dissatisfied with rising professional indemnity insurance costs, led the demand for reform of joint and several liability.75 In response to the liability issues faced by such professionals, the Likierman report recommended the introduction of proportionate liability (except in cases of personal injury), and that
+In England and Wales in the 1980s, professional groups such as engineers and auditors, dissatisfied with rising professional indemnity insurance costs, led the demand for reform of joint and several liability.
+In response to the liability issues faced by such professionals, the Likierman report